StairwayB/pundit_roles/README.md

               }
 ```

-Here, a user which fulfills the `admin` condition, trying to access it's own Model, would receive the
+Here, a user which fulfills the `admin` condition trying to access it's own model, would receive the
-options of all three roles, meaning the `show` attributes of the hash would look like:
+options of all three roles, meaning the `permitted[:attributes][:show]` would look like:
 ```ruby
 [:username, :name, :avatar, :email, :phone_number, :is_admin]
 ```